Chillu1/ModiBuff/README.md

 ModifierRecipes are the high level API for creating modifiers, they use the builder pattern/method chaining/fluent interface to create modifiers (without the need for calling a Finish/Complete method).

-Easiest modifier, that does 5 damage when added, is created like this:
+Easiest modifier, that does 5 damage when added, can be created like this:

 ```csharp
 Add("InitDamage")